These Keto Sausage Balls are just like grandma used to make. A great appetizer, breakfast, or snack this is Southern finger food at its finest.

 Partially hydrogenated oils are made from refined oils, like soybean and cottonseed oils, by subjecting them to a hydrogenation process.
 Depending on the extent of hydrogenation, the resulting oils can contain up to 60 percent trans fat (Tarrago-Trani 2006).

-That’s one good reason to avoid the pre-packaged mixes, but another could be the carb count.
+That’s one good reason to avoid the pre-packaged mixes, another reason could be the carb count.
 2 cups of Bisquick (which is what most recipes call for) has more carbs than 18 Oreo’s.
+Wowzers.

 Yes, these keto sausage balls can be frozen.
 And you’ve got two options to do so: